Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 “I feel like I mighta missed something…Itchy, context please!”

 Human and Longear giganerds had figgered out how to make gaoian and human internets play well together.
-Mostly the dumbest, lowest-level stuff was running human protocols these days---internet protocol?
+Mostly the dumbest, lowest-level stuff was running human protocols these days - internet protocol?
 Whatever.
 But the software *on top* was this wunnerful weird merger of both.
 Human infrastructure, but gaoian software expertise.
 Or so he surmised.

 Anyhoo, that meant every damn room or building or whatever had a local listening AI for things like lights, temperature, gravity, anything unique to that place.
 But everyone *also* had an assistant AI, and combined with…stuff he wasn’t so sure about, honestly, probably it lived in mobile communicators or some other such witchery…all he had to do anywhere in gaoian or human space was call for his digital assistant, and it’d answer.